CouncilDataProject/speakerbox/README.md

     you begin.
 -   Clustering accuracy depends on how many speakers there are, how distinct their voices are, and how much speech is talking over one-another.
--   If possible, try to find meetings where speakers have a roughly uniform distribution of speaking durations.
+-   If possible, try to find recordings where speakers have a roughly uniform distribution of speaking durations.

 ```python